 What do you call a person who only speaks English?
 An American!
-But fear not, many countries try to help the visitors by putting up English language signs.
+But fear not, many countries try to help the visitors by putting up signs in English language.

 A hotel elevator in Paris read: